bitlaab-bolt/quill/docs/types.md

 ### Filter

-Contains limited number of type definitions that are automatically casts into SQL statement complaint data types.
+Contains limited number of type definitions that are automatically casts into SQL statement complaint values.
 All available type combinations are:

 ```zig title="schema/user.zig"
 pub const FilterUser = struct {